Red-0111/React-MovieDataBaseApp/README.md

 ## Step 3

 In the same directory create a file `.env` and write `REACT_APP_API_KEY='<Your themoviedb API key>'` in it.

+## Step 4

+Replace the public and src folders with the ones in the repository.

 In the project directory, you can run: